fermyon/developer/content/spin/v2/dynamic-configuration.md

 Currently, the remote compute option requires an user to deploy their own LLM proxy service.
 Fermyon Cloud users can do this using the [`cloud-gpu` plugin](https://github.com/fermyon/spin-cloud-gpu).
 If you prefer to create and deploy your own proxy service, you can find a reference implementation of the proxy protocol in the [`spin-cloud-gpu plugin repository`](https://github.com/fermyon/spin-cloud-gpu/blob/main/fermyon-cloud-gpu/src/index.ts).

 By default, componenets will not have access to the LLM models unless granted explicit access through the `component.ai_models` entry in the component manifest within `spin.toml`.
 See [Serverless AI](./serverless-ai-api-guide) for more details.

-## Observing Applications

-Learn how to use persistent logs and also leverage Spin's experimental OpenTelemetry (OTEL) support in the [observing applications section](./observing-apps.md).